eclipse-esmf/esmf-manufacturing-information-model/README.md

 the product model defining a recursive model of the assembled materials to the product segment model defining entities for the description of the result of manufacturing processes and individual parts assembly enabling a traceability at both the product definition and product instance level.
-- Manufacturing Process Quality: The I4.0 Core Information model provides the means to describe process chains, including process result parameters and their tolerances.
-This provides the basis for process quality monitoring use cases
+- Manufacturing Process Quality Monitoring: The I4.0 Core Information model provides the means to describe process chains, including process result parameters and their tolerances.
+This provides the basis for process quality monitoring use cases.
 - Asset Inventory: The I4.0 Core Information Model provides with the physical asset model a good way to implement asset inventory use cases in which one needs to know which assets are located in which buildings and production lines.